|

 ONDRIA:

-English variant of Andrea, meaning
+Variant form of English Andrea, meaning

 "man; warrior."